Maria Valtorta: Death

-Books by Maria Valtorta
+Writings

 The Poem of the Man-God

 Valtorta's best known book is The Poem of the Man God.
-Valtorta signed a contract with Michele Pisani in 1952 to publish the book, and the first of the four volumes was published without an author name under the Italian title Il Poema di Gesu (i.e. "The Poem of Jesus").
-The other three volumes were also published without an author name, but had a different Italian title: Il Poema dell'Uomo-Dio (i.e. "The Poem of the Man-God").
+Valtorta signed a contract with Michele Pisani in 1952 to publish the book, and the first of the four volumes was published without an author name under the Italian title Il Poema di Gesu (The Poem of Jesus).
+The other three volumes were also published without an author name, but had a different Italian title: Il Poema dell'Uomo-Dio (The Poem of the Man-God).